Understanding Reactive Power: Invisible Costs on Your Electricity Bill

 How can you reduce reactive power and other grid disruptions?

 Fortunately, there are effective measures to reduce reactive power and thus increase energy efficiency.
-One of the most advanced solutions on the market is ESO® system (Electronic power optimization).
+One of the most advanced solutions on the market is ESO® system (Electronic Power Optimization).
 The ESO® system is specialized in minimizing reactive power and optimising the performance of your power grid.
 It also offers other benefits that are particularly valuable for companies with high power requirements:

 - Reduction of reactive power: The ESO® system reduces reactive power through targeted compensation and ensures that less energy remains unused.